The evangelism and discipleship

 As Jesus was walking beside the Sea of Galilee, he saw two brothers; Simon called Peter and his brother Andrew.
 They were casting a net into the lake, for they were fishermen.
 “Come, follow me,” Jesus said, “and I will make you fishers of men.”(Mt.4:18-19)

-My dear friend, it does not matter what your calling is or which direction your work for God is going in at the moment, but it is essential that you have a good team around you.
-So as you move forward into the work God has called you to do, please pay attention to the people around you.
+My dear friend, it does not matter what your calling is or in which direction your work for God is going at the moment, but it is essential that you have a good team around you.
+So, as you move forward into the work God has called you to do, please pay attention to the people around you.
 Jesus saw people.
 Do the same, try to notice people who need your guidance and help to become disciples of Jesus and even join your team.

 Please remember that every one of us has been called to make disciples of all nations for Jesus.